deebloo/drill-di/README.md

   }
 }

-// An option "factory" function can be defined and will be called when created class BazService {
+// An optional "factory" function can be defined and will be called when created class BazService {
   static deps = [BarService];
   static factory(bar: BarService) {